Handy Mandy in Oz

-Handy Mandy in Oz (1937) is the thirty-first of the Oz books created by L. Frank Baum and his successors, and the seventeenth written by Ruth Plumly Thompson.
+Handy Mandy in Oz (1937) is the thirty-first book in the Oz series created by L. Frank Baum and his successors, and the seventeenth written by Ruth Plumly Thompson.
 It was illustrated by John R. Neill.
+The novel was followed by The Silver Princess in Oz (1938).

-Synopsis
+Plot

 The book's heroine is an "honest and industrious" goat-girl named Mandy, who grazes her flock on the slopes of Mt.
 Mern (a location otherwise unidentified).